r4um/r4um.github.io/_posts/2019-05-01-vmware-fusion-ssh-conn-reset.md

 ConnectionResetError: [Errno 104] Connection reset by peer
 ```

-Connection reset, confirmed.
+Connection reset confirmed.

 We can see `ip.dsfield.dscp` field is set to `18`, going through the [wikipedia page](https://en.wikipedia.org/wiki/Differentiated_services#Commonly_used_DSCP_values) ssh is setting [Assured Forwarding](https://en.wikipedia.org/wiki/Differentiated_services#Assured_Forwarding) `AF21` DSCP value.
-Going through change log and commit
+Going through changelog and commit
 history it was done with [this change](https://github.com/openssh/openssh-portable/commit/5ee8448ad7c306f05a9f56769f95336a8269f379) starting with version 7.8p1.
 This VM
-has version 8.0p1, rest of the VMs have older version of openssh hence don't see this problem.
+has version 8.0p1, rest of the VMs have an older version of openssh hence don't see this problem.

 Going through the [ssh_config](https://man.openbsd.org/ssh_config#IPQoS) man page, this can be controlled via the `IPQoS` option.
 Setting it to `lowdelay` for example, things work fine.